TonyLHansen/atastandings/README.md

 Finally, you can ask for help on what options are available:

 * `--help`, `-h` -- Show a help message listing all of the options and variations.
+* `--extended-help` -- Show the preamble of the README

+## Configuration File
+Some of the options shown above can be specified in a configuration file.
+This should be a file named .atastandings.ini that lives in the same directory/folder as the atastandings program itself or the user's HOME/HOMEPATH directory/folder.
+It consists of lines that have the configuration option, a colon (`:`) and a value.
+Use `#` to start a comment.
+Use `true` and `false` for boolean options.
+The options that can be specified in the configuration file and their default values are:

+    `by-person: false`
+    `by-person-with-divisions: false`
+    `omit: "string"`
+    `list-division-codes: false`
+    `cache-directory: "string"`
+    `dots: false`

 # Sample Use Examples